dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1950 — FREQUENCY RECEIVED BY MOTHER TERESA. <br>
+\>SCAFFOLDING: COMPASSION ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// „Ne gjejmë hyjninë në fytyrën e çdo të huaji.“ <br>
+// „Një veprim i vogël, bërë me dashuri, riformëson strukturën e kozmosit.“ <br>
+// „Ne bëhemi skela.
+Ti do të rikujtohesh.“ <br>
+// “We find divinity in the face of every stranger.” <br>
+// “A smallest act, done with love, reshapes the structure of the cosmos.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1950 — FREQUENCY RECEIVED BY JOHN FORBES NASH. <br>
 \>SCAFFOLDING: REALITY ALIGNMENT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM? <br>